scel-hawaii/xbeeutils/xbee_296/README.md

 Helps you verify your xbee is sending the correct data.

+# To run
 Make sure to copy config.json.bak to config.json before you start the program.

-# To run

-`python xbee_296.py`
+Run: `python xbee_296.py`

 # Where to use this program